 What is a wireframe?

 A wireframe is a mock-up of the layout of a page on the site.
 It outlines where content and images will be displayed.
 It illustrates how large the images will be and how much content is required for that location.
 Any multimedia, such as videos, and forms are also positioned on the page.
-The site navigation is spelled out and both the main menu and submenu items are layed out.
+The site navigation is spelled out and both the main menu and submenu items are laid out.
 Any major functionality, such as site searches and ecommerce, is also decided in the wireframe process.

 What does the wireframe exclude?

 A wireframe does not show the colors, fonts, or specific images that will be used on the page.
 Those items are purposely left out so the reviewer does not get caught up in those design elements instead of focusing on the bare bones of the pages.

 The wireframe takes client site requirements and puts them in a format that can be reviewed and easily changed.
 The wireframe review process allows clients to refine how they want the site to function before development has started.
 Making changes to the wireframes before any development has begun is much less costly than having to change development code.

 The wireframe also assists the client in preparing the content for the site.
 The writer knows if short product descriptions are needed for the home page with fuller, in-depth write-ups are required for a sub-page.
 Is also helps to ensure that the main marketing message is clearly displayed on the home page.
 The client can see if the most important content and images are showing above the fold.

 The wireframes also act as a tool for testing site navigation.
 The client can clearly see how a site visitor would get to certain pages on the site.
 If there are too many steps to get to some information, the navigation and menu structure can be changed.
 Use cases that outline what a user will do on the site can be tested to ensure the user can easily complete an action by using the wireframes.
 Changing the menu or links to internal pages at this point in the process is much easier and less expensive than changing them during a testing phase after the site has been developed.